julcontrerass/julcontrerass/README.md

 - I am 20 years old.
 I’m studying software development at UADE and Full Stack development at Soy Henry, Also increasing my knowledge in courses related to programming.
 I seek to develop and grow in the technological field and obtain knowledge in survey and implementation of solutions for different customers.

-- How to reach me 📧 jjulian.contrerass@gmail.com
+- Contact me by mail: jjulian.contrerass@gmail.com

 <div align="left">
     <h2> 🖥️ Lenguages and tools</h2>